Motion of charged and spinning particle influenced by dark matter field surrounding a charged dyonic black hole: The black hole metric

 with the electromagnetic field tensor

 where $^{\ast}G_{\mu\nu}$ refers to the Dirac string term \cite{Kamata81}.
-Note that $V(\Phi)$ is related to the phantom field potential, while $\mathcal{L}_{\rm DM}$ and $\mathscr{L}_{I}$ respectively refer to the dark matter Lagrangian density and Lagrangian representing the interaction between the dark matter and phantom field.
-Let us then write the Einstein field equation
+Note that $V(\Phi)$ is related to the phantom field potential, while $\mathcal{L}_{\rm DM}$ and $\mathscr{L}_{I}$, respectively, refer to the dark matter Lagrangian density and Lagrangian representing the interaction between the dark matter and phantom field.
+Further $\mathscr{L}_{I}$ can be regarded as negligible because of small interaction between the phantom field and the dark matter.
+Let us then write the Einstein field equation for the Einstein-Maxwell gravity in the presence of PFDM,

-where the energy-momentum tensor $T^{\mu\nu}$ is defined by
+where the energy-momentum tensor $T_{\mu\nu}$ is defined by